-Cooperative Education enables students to apply learned course competencies in a real-life setting.
-The course provides supplemental laboratory experience on an extensive array of equipment and processes.
-(Prerequisites: DSL111W, 115W, 117W)
+In Cooperative Education, students gain employment within the industry working a minimum of 400 hours while doing an academic assignment.
+Students are assisted in finding an industry partner with whom to work.
+This course enables students to apply learned course competencies in a real-life setting.
+The course provides supplemental laboratory experience on an extensive array of equipment, processes, and repair situations.
+Lecture Hours 0